Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Please contact the Solid Waste and Recycling Coordinator at 954-972-0828 to find out the availability of paint and colors for the week you are planning to pick up the paint.

 View the Solid Waste and Recycling Collection Map to determine your collection days.
-Properly place your cart(s), yard waste, and/or bulk waste at the curb prior to 7 a.m. on your collection day to ensure that your waste and/or recycling is serviced.
+Properly place your cart(s), yard waste, and/or bulk waste at the curb prior to 7 a.m. on your collection day.
+For garbage and recycling, place your carts at the curb no earlier than 5:00p.m. the day before your collection day.
+For bulk and yard waste, items can be placed at the curb no earlier than three (3) days before your collection day.

 Check your cart(s), yard waste, and/or bulk waste for a non-collection notice.
 If there is a non-collection notice, it will explain why your garbage, recycling, yard waste, and/or bulk waste was not collected.
 Please correct the reason your cart(s), yard waste, and/or bulk waste was not collected to ensure that it is collected on your next scheduled collection day for that type of waste.
 If you did not receive a non-collection notice or have questions regarding your non-collection notice, please contact Waste Management online or by phone at 954-974-7500.